yfuruyama/Refissue/README.md

 How to use
 -----------
-If you finish installing the Refissue, then just post new issue to your GitHub repository.
+When you finish installing the Refissue, then just post new issue to your GitHub repository.
 A short time later, analyzed results will be posted to that issue if there exists similar ones.